Find Work as a Session Musician

 Let the Labels Know

 Are there any labels operating in your area?
-Make sure they know you're available to hire, so they can mention you're name when one of their bands need a player for recording or someone to fill in for a show.
+Make sure they know you're available to hire, so they can mention your name when one of their bands need a player for recording or someone to fill in for a show.

 Advertise your services on Craigslist, local papers, flyers in record shops and studios, message boards frequented by musicians - anywhere you can think of it.
 Think about especially targeting websites and message boards that are read by songwriters who may need a musician to record demos of their songs or vocalists who need a backing band to record their demo.